Measurement class

 A pointer to measurement data, which we can treat as an iterator

-void AddFeature(dip::String const& name, dip::Feature::ValueInformationArray const& values)
+void AddFeature( dip::String const& name, dip::Feature::ValueInformationArray const& values)

 Adds a feature to a raw Measurement object.

-void EnsureFeature(dip::String const& name, dip::Feature::ValueInformationArray const& values)
+void EnsureFeature( dip::String const& name, dip::Feature::ValueInformationArray const& values)

 Adds a feature to a raw Measurement object if it is not already there.

-void SetObjectIDs(dip::UnsignedArray objectIDs)
+void SetObjectIDs( dip::UnsignedArray objectIDs)

-Replaces existing objectID array with a new one.
+Replaces all object IDs with a new list.
 The Measurement object must be raw.

-void AddObjectID(dip::uint objectID)
+void AddObjectID( dip::uint objectID)

-Adds an object ID to a raw Measurement object.
 It is not efficient to use this function in a loop.

-void AddObjectIDs(dip::UnsignedArray const& objectIDs)
+void AddObjectIDs( dip::UnsignedArray const& objectIDs)

 Adds object IDs to a raw Measurement object.